- 1 Curse of the Dead Gods PS5 & PS4 controls

 Further, keep an eye out for breakable walls, those that have big cracks through them.
 You can destroy these walls in two ways.
 First, you can use a two-handed weapon to smash the wall.
 Second, you can use environmental factors (like fireballs) to crack them open.
 Generally, you will find more gold or hidden paths in these areas, so it would behoove you to break as many of these walls as possible.

-5. Make offerings to the gods, but beware of adding corruption in Curse of the Dead Gods
+5. Make offerings to the gods, but beware of adding corruption

 You’ll come across shrines to make offerings to the gods.
 You can make two types of offerings: gold and blood.
 The former merely requires you to offer a set amount of gold for an offering.
 The latter, while requiring blood, doesn’t take any health, but has one major effect: it adds to your corruption meter.